 Know your audience…

 This means knowing exactly what types of customers your hotel attracts.
 Maybe you have mostly business travelers.
 In that case, your public relations campaign could talk about the amenities you provide that make traveling easier, or onsite business facilities such as conference rooms or fax machines they can rent for their room.
 Maybe you cater to families with children.
 Your campaign could focus on the fun features that you have so kids are entertained, or a day camp for kids so adults are free for several hours during the day..
-Knowing your audience means you can focus your PR campaign and target your audience to attract them to your hotel.
+Knowing your audience means you can focus your hotel marketing campaign and target your audience to attract them to your hotel.

 Make a comment…